cpske/ISP/agile/index.md

 This book has a lot of practical info about doing Scrum:

 * *Scrum and XP from the Trenches* - free from InfoQ.
 Maybe on se.cpe.

+*

+## Agile Book

+*Head First Agile* - very memorable explanation and examples of Agile practices and values.
+But long.